 Pushing me onward toward the traits in which I lack.

-Tears form in my eyes as I look through the black book to find some clarity.
+I look through the black book to find some clarity.

 A final note hidden beneath the seam which reads, I love you.